ValeriaDifilippo/SarcDBase/README.md

 |_bin/
 |_annotation_files/

+General requirerment before running the tool

+Conda
+Python

-1. Create the and set up the envirorment
+1. Create and set up the envirorment
+	In the SarcDBase folder run

+ conda create -n SarcDBase python=3.9 conda activate SarcDBase

+ pip install -r requirements.txt

+python app.py

-2. Run the set_up.sh script.
+3. Run the set_up.sh script.
 It creates a subfolder in the results/ directory for each case, named as the case that is reported in the the cohort *_cohort.txt list.
 It also create a *_case_information.txt file that report the information present the *_cohort.txt, for exaple, sex, age etc...
 You can add all the information that you want.

 *** VERY IMPORTANT!!!
 The files that have to be analyzed need to be saved with the same name as present in the list!! ***